WheteThunger/CarSpawnSettings/README.md

 **Car Spawn Settings** allows modular cars to spawn with configurable health, fuel, and engine parts.

-This only affects cars that spawn after the plugin loads, not existing cars.
+Note: This only affects cars that spawn after the plugin loads, not existing cars.

 ## Configuration